 - Drain excess liquid from the skillet of meat & vegetable mixture.

-o, but ground pork is a little softer than ground beef.
+No, but ground pork is a little softer than ground beef.
 If you don't want to use pork, a best substitute is either ground chicken or ground turkey.

-Traditional Filipino Pork Lumpia
+Traditional Pork Lumpia

 Equipment